How Do Sororities Work? Let Us Explain!

 At the end of your recruitment events, you will make a list of sororities that you would be interested in joining and prioritize your order.
 At the same time, different sororities will begin to put out what are known as "bids" to various girls from the events.
 These bids are offers to join.

 Look over the bids you receive at the end of recruitment and compare them to the list you've made.
 Choose the sorority that feels right for you.
 Upon selecting and accepting a bid, you will officially be offered a pledge position in the chapter and the beginnings of your sorority life will be underway!

 Living Your Best (Greek) Life

-Joining a sorority can be a life-changing experience for any young girl.
+If you are wondering,"What is the point of a sorority?", joining a sisterhood can be a life-changing experience for any young girl.
 Greek life can offer a meaningful and exciting college experience and create long-lasting connections that can continue to flourish after school.

-Now that you no longer have to ask 'how do sororities work?' you can get started on the recruitment process and be on your way.
+Now you no longer have to ask how sororities work.
+With the information we've shared, you can get started on the recruitment process and be on your way.

 Need more Greek life advice, tips or tricks?
 Check out our blog for more.